-- 2.3.
-Ensure accountability and transparency in reimbursement of expenses provision of facilities to Councillor - 2.4.
+- 2.1.
+Enable the reasonable and appropriate reimbursement of expenses incurred by Councillors while undertaking their civic duties - 2.2.
+Enable facilities and appropriate standard to be provided to Councillors to support them in undertaking their civic duties - 2.3.
+Ensure accountability and transparency in reimbursement of expenses and provision of facilities to Councillor - 2.4.
 Ensure facilities and expenses provided to Councillors meet community expectation - 2.5.
 Support a diversity of representation - 2.6.
 Fulfil the Council's statutory responsibilities.